k-barton/komodor/README.md

 **Known issues:**

-* Output from R is displayed in the command output pane only at the end of operation (and this is unlikely to change with the current way of communication with R)
+* Output from R is displayed in the command output pane only at the end of operation (dynamic output may be introduced in future version)
 * Calculation can be interrupted only in R window (Ctrl+C in R terminal, Escape key in RGui)
 * Executing Rgui's command "Stop all computations" will also stop R's socket server and hence break the connection with Komodo.
-It may also cause R crash (at least on Windows).
+It may also cause R crash (happens sometimes on Windows).
-* Problems with connection with Komodo server in R may cause R will not exit properly (at least on Windows) and need to kill the R process (happens very rarely though).
+* Problems with connection with Komodo server in R may cause R not exit properly and need to kill the R process (happens very rarely though - Windows only?).
 * Connection timeout on longer operations: a prompt is shown as if the calculation in R has finished and no output will be shown.
 There does not seem to be a way to set socket timeout in Tcl.